• Skip to primary navigation

 • Parchment paper (or skip the parchment paper and use non-stick cooking spray on the sheet pan)

-ingredients measured out in various bowls on counter top
+Cookie ingredients measured out in individual containers.

 Butter and eggs: For both of these ingredients, room temperature is best.
 Make sure your butter is nice and soft, but not liquified.